 What do Black Educators need?

-This documentary hopes to serve as a vehicle to engage critical thinking around our education system and push the needle forward in the fight for equity and inclusion for teachers and students.
+This documentary hopes to serve as a vehicle to engage critical thinking around our education system and push the needle forward in the fight for equality and inclusion for teachers and students.

 Director